-- PID Number: This field displays the currently decoded Audio Packet ID in Decimal form. - Bitrate: This field displays the current Audio bitrate. - Audio Type: This field displays the currently decoded video resolution; this value is read from the PSIP/PSI. - Sampling Rate: This field displays the currently decoded Audio Sampling rate; this value is read from the PSIP/PSI. - Num Channels: This field displays the number of channels of Audio in the currently decoded program; this value is read from the PSIP/PSI.
+- PID Number: The currently decoded Audio Packet ID is displayed here in Decimal form. - Bitrate: The current Audio bitrate is displayed here. - Audio Type: The currently decoded video resolution will be displayed here; this is read from the PSIP/PSI. - Sampling Rate: The currently decoded Audio Sampling rate will be displayed here; this is read from the PSIP/PSI. - Num Channels: The number of channels of Audio in the currently decoded program will be displayed here; this is read from the PSIP/PSI.